-- The QDS requirement can be filled also with Linguistics 1, Linguistics 15, and other courses in linguistics, Philosophy 6, the 10-level courses in government, economics, psychology, sociology, and mathematics and social sciences 15. - The TAS requirement can be filled by Music 3, Philosophy 26, Mathematics and Social Sciences 36, and a number of engineering "major" courses that have few or no prerequisites including Engineering 31, Engineering 21, and Engineering 51. - The SCI and SLA requirements can be filled by Anthropology 6, Geography 3 and 5, and certain other courses in geography, and psychological and brain sciences.
+- The QDS requirement can be filled also with Linguistics 1, Linguistics 15, and other courses in linguistics, Philosophy 6, the 10-level courses in government, economics, psychology, sociology, and mathematics and social sciences 15. - The TAS requirement can be filled by Music 3, Philosophy 26, Mathematics and Social Sciences 36. - The SCI and SLA requirements can be filled by Anthropology 6, Geography 3 and 5, and certain other courses in geography, and psychological and brain sciences.

-First- and Second-Year Advising Publications
+First- and Second-year Advising Publications